The Equality of Men and Women

 At some stage I said to each young woman, "Whatever you do, make sure you marry a man who will not beat you."

-I was astounded when each one gave the same response.
+I was astounded when each one independently of the others gave the same response.
 "If I do that I won't be getting married."

 Six years later, after one of the early "Equality" conferences I was chatting with a pastor about the teaching and the fact that, in God's eyes at least, a man can never lift up a hand against a woman.